 The amounts used will vary from 2 to 6 kg Cℓ2 per tonne of dry solids present in the aeration phase and per day.
 This method produces fast effectiveness and results (a few days) when the amount used is properly calculated and the treatment carried out meticulously.

 Hydrogen peroxide (H2O2) can also be used to fight filaments.

 Unlike bacteria, microfauna in activated sludge and in attached growth biofilms, consisting in protozoa and metazoa (see animal kingdom), can easily be seen under an optical microscope; as the microfauna is particularly sensitive to changes in the medium, it provides information on the extent to which the biomass adapts and is indicative of the "stress" it has suffered.

 The effectiveness of an activated sludge plant, in particular, is closely correlated to the density of its microfauna.
 A density of more than 107 individuals per litre (excluding the small flagellates) is the mark of a good treatment.

 As an example, table 9 contains a list of the main "animals" found in activated sludge, together with the information that may be obtained by observing the proliferation of a given group or species.

 Demersal algae will develop on the periphery of plant and cells will be carried away in the sludge or from nitrifying filters due to biofilm abrasion.
 For instance, diatom frustules can be seen under the microscope.
 However, unlike the case of lagooning, these algae have no role to play in purification using activated sludge processes.

-We know that, in lagooning, ecosystem operation is based on, among other aspects, a symbiosis between aerobic bacteria and micro algae (see different types of lagooning; of the latter, the most common are planktonic species that are unicellular or, in any case, small in size, including green algae, blue algae, phytoflagellates and diatoms.
+We know that, in lagooning, ecosystem operation is based on, among other aspects, a symbiosis between aerobic bacteria and micro algae (see different types of lagooning; of the latter, the most common are planktonic species that are unicellular or, in any case, small in size, including green algae, blue-green algae, phytoflagellates and diatoms.